HEALTHCARE CAPACITY ASSESSMENT

-Due to increased national, state, and local influenza and respiratory activity impacting our healthcare system, the Network initiated its first situational awareness survey of the calendar year.
-The Healthcare Situational Awareness Survey was distributed to healthcare partners last week.
-Survey responses indicate that healthcare facilities in King, Kitsap, and Pierce counties are experiencing elevated capacity issues.
-Facilities are managing any additional patients with existing resources and have not requested external assistance.
+In January 2018, due to increased national, state, and local influenza and respiratory activity impacting our healthcare system, the Network initiated its first situational awareness capacity survey.
+The Healthcare Situational Awareness Survey was distributed to healthcare partners.
+Survey responses indicated that healthcare facilities in King, Kitsap, and Pierce counties were experiencing elevated capacity issues.
+Facilities managed any additional patients with existing resources and did not request external assistance.
 The survey did note a challenge acquiring IV fluids.
-The Network will continue to monitor healthcare capacity issues.
+The Network continued to monitor healthcare capacity issues throughout the winter season.

 SUMMARY OF SURVEY

-Data compiled from the survey should inform decision makers assessing strategies to respond to existing or potential healthcare capacity issues.
+Data compiled from the survey was used to inform decision makers who assessed strategies to respond to existing or potential healthcare capacity issues.

-- Majority of facilities are not seeing an increased number of patients seeking care in the last 48-hours.
-Overall, less than 25% of patients are seeking care for ILI.
-However, about 50% of hospitals are seeing a slight increase of patients seeking care in last 48-hours.
+- Majority of facilities did not seeing an increased number of patients seeking care in the last 48-hours (from date of survey).
+Overall, less than 25% of patients sought care for ILI.
+However, about 50% of hospitals experienced a slight increase of patients seeking care in last 48-hours.

-- 50% of reporting hospitals and 60% of outpatient clinics are operating at full licensure capacity.
+- 50% of reporting hospitals and 60% of outpatient clinics operated at full licensure capacity.

-- Facilities reporting increased wait times note wait times range an additional 20-minutes to 3 hours above seasonal norm.
-Overall, most facilities are not experiencing additional wait times.
+- Facilities reporting increased wait times note wait times ranged an additional 20-minutes to 3 hours above seasonal norm.
+Overall, most facilities did not experience additional wait times.

-- More than 50% of hospitals have difficulty discharging patients or with case management placement.
+- More than 50% of hospitals had difficulty discharging patients or with case management placement.

-- Managing Surge: Majority of hospitals continue to stretch staff responsibilities and expand staff hours.
-Overall, facilities continue to increase public messaging.
+- Managing Surge: Majority of hospitals continued to stretch staff responsibilities and expand staff hours.
+Overall, facilities continued to increase public messaging.

-- Hospitals and outpatient facilities are experiencing staffing shortages for Specialty Care Nurses and Techs.
-Hospitals, outpatient, and long-term care facilities are experiencing shortages of General Nurses and Certified Nursing Assistants, with ill staff and staff turnovers possibly playing a role.
+- Hospitals and outpatient facilities experienced staffing shortages for Specialty Care Nurses and Techs.
+Hospitals, outpatient, and long-term care facilities experienced shortages of General Nurses and Certified Nursing Assistants, with ill staff and staff turnovers possibly playing a role.

-- Other than national shortage of IV fluids, majority of facilities are not experiencing supply shortages.
+- Other than national shortage of IV fluids, majority of facilities did not experience supply shortages.

-Approx. 25% of responding Skilled Nursing Facilities (SNF) note they do have current restrictions for re-accepting patients/residents, if recently diagnosed with influenza.
-Several responding SNFs noted they will accept patients with influenza, but only after receiving antiviral treatment.
+Approx. 25% of responding Skilled Nursing Facilities (SNF) note they did have current restrictions for re-accepting patients/residents, if recently diagnosed with influenza.
+Several responding SNFs noted they would accept patients with influenza, but only after receiving antiviral treatment.